 The Rochford District Heritage Tapestry has been created through a community project that was funded by a National Lottery Heritage Fund grant, together with additional financial, premises and other support from the Elim Estuary Church Group.

 The main aim of the community project was to encourage groups and individuals from all 14 parishes within Rochford District to take part in creating hand-crafted ‘tapestry’ panels, depicting significant events and local history over the last 1,000 years.
+Each parish has its own story to tell and we made a conscious effort to bring out some aspect of each parish’s story at various points across the 10 Tapestry panels.
+Of course, it would be impossible to include every key aspect from all the parishes.

 The 10 panels form a timeline that covers over 1,000 years of local history and change.
 Can you find the things hidden on each panel: